 Coastal Erosion Planning and Response Act (CEPRA)

-Since 2000, the Texas General Land Office’s Coastal Erosion Planning and Response Program has received $62 million in state funding and another $62 million in matching funds from federal and local governments.
-That was enough to fund more than 200 coastal erosion projects and studies.
+Since 2000, the Texas General Land Office’s Coastal Erosion Planning and Response Program has received more than $62 million in state funding and more than $62 million in matching funds, completing more than 200 coastal erosion projects and studies.
 The application process for non-emergency project funding requests opens every even year in February and closes in early July of that same year.
 Learn More

 Coastal Impact Assistance Program (CIAP)

 In 2007, the U.S. Congress allocated over $109 million in Coastal Impact Assistance (CIAP) funds to the State of Texas through U.S Fish and Wildlife Service.
 CIAP (pronounced “sea-app”) is closed to new applications.
 Previously awarded projects must be completed and funding spent by December 31, 2016.
 At this time, additional funding has not been allocated.
 Learn More